3 Quick Tips for Making a Professional MBA Work for You While You’re Working

-Tip: When special projects get assigned, make a case for why your MBA can add fresh insights to the team.
-Frame the time you spend in evening classes as a value-add, rather than an obstacle, for your participation.
+Tip: When special projects get assigned at work, make a case for why your MBA can add fresh insights to the team.
+Frame the time you spend in evening classes as a value-add to your employer, rather than an obstacle.

 Data Point: Employers worldwide list “continuous talent attraction” as their #2 concern.
 (Source: Deloitte Global Human Capital Trends).

 Seek an opportunity to test your risk tolerance and flex your start-up muscles within the relative safety of a live company project or startup competition.